 Professional references are a key component of the credentialing process.
 The facility wants to hear from your peers or supervisors who can speak to your overall competence.

-Standard best practice at most facilities is to ask for three professional references, including two who practice within your speciality.
+Standard best practice at most healthcare facilities is to ask for at least three references, including two who practice within your specialty.

 Most facilities will ask for peers who have worked with you in the last 24 months and have first-hand knowledge of your performance.

 References may be asked specifically about your medical knowledge as a physician, clinical and technical skills, communication and interpersonal skills and overall professionalism.

 Even if you provide a written letter of reference, the facility may contact your reference directly.